JordanKeen20/phase-1-project/Notes.md

   * Mop floors
   * Load and start washing machine
   * Fold towels
+  * Make simple meals
+  * Take garbage to the curb
+  * Load dishwasher and start it
+  * Do laundry
+  * Sweep floors, porch
+  * Put groceries away
+  * Packing a lunch for school

  ** Chore chart ideas for kids ages 12+
   * Walk pets